 This remnant, still fiercely glowing blue-white hot from the leftover heat of the old stellar core, is easily visible from Whum's dayside in clear weather.
 The cast-off layers of the old star form what is called a planetary nebula, although the shell of gas has nothing to do with actual planets, an ionized cloud of hydrogen and helium roughly a light year across.
-Those who venture onto the night side can see the knotted, twisted ring of vapors with glowing filaments extending away from it arcing across the sky.
+Those who venture onto the night side can see the knotted, twisted ring of vapors and glowing filaments arcing across the sky.

 Fvuu casts a yellowish light.
 The lack of blue-spectrum light makes the sky, when clear, dark and greenish in color.
 Many of the brighter stars and planets in Whum's system can be seen even in the day.
 The frequent solar storms lead to regular auroras dancing across the heavens.